JudyBJensen/P1_Analyze-New-York-Subway-Ridership/P6_Prosper-Loans-DataViz/readme.md

 ##Feedback

 The prosper visualization underwent 3 rounds of feedback (including the first Udacity submission).

-**Exploration** – Explore data for trends
+####Exploration – Explore data for trends
 ![Explore chart](images/Explore.png)

-**Internal Feedback:*	Looking for interesting story on loan returns
+**Internal Feedback:**	Looking for interesting story on loan returns

-**Index** (original Udacity Submission) – Chart return and loan value by quarter.
+####Index - (original Udacity Submission) – Chart return and loan value by quarter.
 Scroll through by loan rating and allow user to interact with this feature
 ![index chart](images/index.png)